-- Genome editing using TALENs and CRISPRs for human somatic cells and iPSCs/ESCs
+- Genome editing using TALENs and CRISPRs for introducing mutations of coding and noncoding genes

-- Molecular biology: PCR and real-time PCR, cloning (restriction enzyme, Gateway, In-Fusion), Southern blotting, Northern blotting
+- Molecular biology: PCR and real-time PCR, cloning, Southern blotting, Northern blotting

 Novel long noncoding RNAs important for early human development

 Next-generation sequencing experiments have found that there are thousands of long noncoding RNAs exhibiting cell and tissue-specific expression, yet the function of these transcripts is largely unknown.
-We are examining the transcriptional profile of human female pluripotent stem cells and in vitro differentiated cells to determine the predominant transcripts expressed in these cell types, and determining how these transcripts function in vivo.
+We are examining the transcriptional profile of human female pluripotent stem cells and in vitro differentiated cells to determine the predominant transcripts expressed in these cell types.
+We use genetic approaches to determine how these transcripts function in vivo.